Structural Complexity of One-Dimensional Random Geometric Graphs: Introduction

 As many real networks are increasingly large, the storage or transmission of graphs and data on graphs becomes problematic.
 It thus becomes important to quantify the amount of information embodied in networks and develop efficient methods of representing graphs and data associated with them compactly by exploiting any potential statistical redundancy.
 From an information theoretical perspective, the limit to compression of random graphs is the entropy of the graph distribution, according to Shannon's source coding theorem.
 The case of the Erd\H{o}s-R\'{e}nyi model is simple, as the random graph can be treated as a collection of ${n \choose 2}$ independent binary sources, such that the entropy is ${n \choose 2} h(p)$ with $h(p) = -p\log_2 p - (1-p)\log_2(1-p)$.
 More realistic random graphs, however, exhibit intricate dependencies which makes exact computation complicated.

+Graphical data are structurally different from the conventional linearly ordered arrays (time series or higher-dimensional data~\cite{Lempel1986}), in that they have an intrinsic graph structure.
 A relevant question is how much of the complexity of a graph is structural, i.e., pertaining to the unlabeled graph, and how much of it is data complexity related to the labels carried by the nodes for given structure (equivalently, how informative the random structure is about the labels of the graph).
 Furthermore, there are cases in which it is not necessary to distinguish between the nodes, i.e., their identities are irrelevant.
 For example, many of the graph properties (e.g., node degrees, connectedness, $k$-connectivity, etc.) depend on the structures in the ensemble, and not on the labels of the nodes.
 In such cases, one may be interested in storing or transmitting only the structural information relevant for reconstructing the unlabelled graph (i.e., up to graph isomorphisms).
 That is, the focus is on the graph structures and the problem is of compressing graphs with node labels removed.